and other sax shaped or double-belled trumpetsDE NL

 Poster for an Exhibition in Dusseldorf, 1938

 The saxophone - so strongly associated with jazz - was seen in Germany as the anti-German instrument, proposes Günther Dullat in his book on nearly forgotten wind instruments.
-That didn't mean the end of the saxophone production in Germany.
+Although that didn't imply that saxophone production in Germany came to an end.
 In 1938/1939 C.A.
 Wunderlich still sold saxophones, engraved with with a swastika and an eagle, used by the German Luftwaffe.
 And in 1939 Ernst Hess Nachf. from Klingenthal offers on the last page of hiscatalog offers a Saxie, a little saxophone-like instrument, because "how often do small village bands not like having a saxophone".
 In the same catalog Hess proudly announces their making the new Herms-Niels fanfares with which the glory of Hitler was praised at the Reichsparteitag in 1938.

 It's not sure however, whether the declining appreciation of jazz in Germany was the reason, or the only reason, for Jazzophons not becoming a big hit.
 It seems likely that the failure of the Jazzophon has more to do with a mismatch between supply and demand, even before the Nazis came to power.
 "It May Look Like a Musical Instrument, but It's Really an Edsel," wrote the New York Times in 2005, in an article in which the Jazzophon figured among other musical instruments that were unsuccessful.
 The Edsel is the Ford Edsel, in the late fifties the example of a commercial failure.
 And then there was the global crisis of the late twenties, which gave saxophone sales worldwide a major blow.
 From 1929 to 1932 exportsales of the German musical instrument business decreased from 100,52 to 22,66 millions of Reichsmarks, less than a quarter of the Golden Twenties.
 And in the end, they were a little difficult to play as well.
 The form is unfavorable for the trumpet embouchure, and, as Heribert Schröder states, simply using a mute might be cheaper and more appealing to the audience then buying a newly designed trumpet.